Events

 From Passion to Action: Immigration Advocacy in a Rapidly Changing Environment

-The three panelists included Guadalupe Perez (DePaul Law ’16), Claire Holba (DePaul RFMS ’23), and Camilla Mroczkowski (DePaul Law ’23).
-Lupe Perez is the President of the Midwest Immigration Bond Fund and a staff attorney at the Law Office of the Cook County Public Defender, Immigration Division.
-Camilla Mroczkowski serves as an immigration staff attorney for Legal Aid Society–Metropolitan Family Services Chicago.
+On November 4, 2025, the virtual alumni career panel From Passion to Action: Immigration Advocacy in a Rapidly Changing World, focused on advocacy in action and consisted of professionals in in the field of migration providing their experience and perspective on navigating rapid changes to law, policy, and culture in the United States.
+The three panelists included Guadalupe Perez (DePaul Law ‘16), Claire Holba (DePaul RFMS ‘23), and Camilla Mroczkowski (DePaul Law ‘23).
+Lupe Perez is the President of the Midwest Immigration Bond Fund and is a staff attorney at the law office of Cook County Public Defenders, Immigration Division.
+Camilla Mroczkowski serves as an immigration staff attorney for Legal Aid Society- Metropolitan Family Services Chicago.
 Claire Holba works with the Niskanen Center as an immigration policy analyst.

-Speakers: Guadalupe Perez, Claire Holba, Camilla Mroczkowski, and Dominique Cressler (Moderator)
+Speakers: Guadalupe Perez (DePaul Law ‘16), Claire Holba (DePaul RFMS ‘23), and Camilla Mroczkowski (DePaul Law ‘23), and Dominique Cressler (Moderator)

 Flight from Guerrero: An Exodus Documentary Screening and Discussion

-The film is set between 2019 and 2021 in Agua Prieta, Sonora, where the city’s only migrant shelter is filled with families fleeing violence from the Mexican state of Guerrero and seeking political asylum.
-The documentary highlights both the experiences of those forced to flee and the work of shelter staff.
-It also provides historical context for the increase in violence in Guerrero, helping to frame the lived experiences shown throughout the film.
+On October 22, 2025, C.A.M.E (Centro de Atención al Migrante Exodus) shelter organizers Perla de Angel and Adalberto Ramos along with moderator Brenda Cueller showcased a pre-release screening of their new documentary film Exodus.
+The film is set between 2019 & 2021 in Agua Prieta, Sonora where the only migrant shelter in the city is fills with families fleeing violence from the Mexican state Guerrero and seeking political asylum.
+The documentary highlights the experiences of those who are forced to flee due to violence in Mexico and the experiences of the shelter workers.
+The film also provides a historical breakdown of the policies and events that took place prior to the increase in violence in Guerrero, contextualizing the lived experiences shown throughout the film.
+Overall, the documentary provides a micro and macro perspective on the experiences of those seeking asylum and those who work in migrant shelters.

 Crevices and Crutches Laid Bare: Global Governments and Civil Society Responses to Migrant Housing (October 9, 2025)